johnearl92/OtaNotes/README.md

 - jacoco for the test coverage

 # How To

- The local deployment will make use of the dev profile which will use H2 as database while the docker deployment will use the prod in which it will use the MySQL database.
+The local deployment will make use of the dev profile which will use H2 as database while the prod deployment will use the docker in which it will use the MySQL database.
- I put the MySQL/docker as contingency for the exercise and to demonstrate multi-profile configuration.
+I put the MySQL/docker as a contingency and also to demonstrate multi-profile configuration.
- We will H2 for the demo.
+We will H2 for this demo.

 ## Run Application
 ```